16 upcoming/new electric station wagon (estate) models

 A wagon version of the Lotus Emeya could arrive after 2026, adding a fourth lifestyle model to the brand, and enable it to compete with the Porsche Taycan Sport Turismo.

-Mike Johnstone, Vice President, Commercial – Group Lotus, has said that the company is aware of changing customer tastes, the emergence of new market segments, and will continue maximizing opportunities wherever they appear.
-Ben Payne, Vice President of Design, Group Lotus, while refusing to confirm any plans, has reportedly said that products like the shooting brake would appeal to many creative people, and that the design team is always looking at doing things a bit different, as per Autocar.
+Mike Johnstone, Vice President, Commercial – Group Lotus, has said that the company is aware of changing customer tastes and the emergence of new market segments and will continue maximizing opportunities wherever they appear.
+Ben Payne, Vice President of Design, Group Lotus, while refusing to confirm any plans, has reportedly said that products like the shooting brake would appeal to many creative people, and that the design team is always looking at doing things a bit differently, as per Autocar.

 Release Date – Unconfirmed, expected after 2026